Table of Contents

 How does UCLA protect participants?

-It is a privilege to involve people in research.
+It is a privilege for UCLA to involve people in research.
 UCLA takes this privilege very seriously.
-Federal regulations, state laws and University of California policies require that UCLA protect the rights and welfare of research participants.
-The sections below describe some of these requirements.
+Federal regulations, state laws and University of California policies require that UCLA protect the rights, safety, and welfare of research participants.

 Everyone at UCLA is responsible for following these requirements.
 Every participant receives the same high level of protection.
 This is true no matter who pays for the research or where the research actually takes place.